 "And you saw Sin?
 What did it—"

-"Your Grace," the younger guard interrupted, "with all due respect, can't we finish this later?
+"Your Grace," the younger guard interrupted, "can't we finish this later?
 You're too exposed up here.
-There may be sinspawn in the harbor."
+There could be sinspawn in the harbor."

 The second guard cut in.
 "No, Isaaru, he's right.
-Yevon's your job, but ours is keeping you safe.
-You don't make it easy for us!
+Yevon's your job, but ours is keeping you safe, and you don't make it easy for us!
 Get under cover.
 I'll stay up here with our Sin-worshipper and find out what else he knows."

 "All right, Maroda, all right," Isaaru shook his head.
 "Tatts, for all of Spira's sake—" he would have said Yevon, but this man clearly followed a different allegiance— "please answer my brother's questions as well as you can.
 May High Summoner Yuna bless you."